 1. Eat the yogurt

 Instead of trying to maintain your gastro-intestinal rhythms with medications or brand name yogurts, search out the Indian equivalent of “homemade”.
-It is sold in little crockery containers about 3.5 inches high, Throw away the container when you are finished.
+It is sold in little crockery containers about 3.5 inches high, throw away the container when you are finished.
 The cost is minimal, perhaps fifty cents.
 The benefits are dramatic.
-In hot climates, people tend not to eat enough protein because eggs and meat can seem a bit heavy.
+In hot climates, people tend not to eat enough protein because eggs and meat can seem a bit heavy and dicey in terms of microbes.
 Indian yogurt is creamy, pure, and tasty, though not generally sweet enough for a Western palate.
 Add honey if you must.

 2. Hydration – Humidity is the traveler’s enemy, especially when it is combined with heat.
 The day a friend and I visited Agra and the Taj Majal, the 11am temperature was 104 F and the humidity was well over 50%.
 Those realities scream for “WATER!”.
 In normal circumstances, humans should have 8 glasses of water per day.
 In India, that doubles.
 Do not go anywhere without a bottle of water, however much you may resent the extra load.
-This travelers’ necessity is available everywhere, particularly near tourists sites and monuments, but, just in case, when you exit the hotel, make sure you have 20 ounces in your purse or back pack.
-Refilling from a tap is not recommended.
+This travelers’ necessity is available everywhere, particularly near tourists sites and monuments, though you have to make sure that the bottle is factory filled, not just refilled from a tap by an enterprising vendor.
+Check the corrugated seal on the lid to be sure it is intact.
+Rule of thumb – whenever you exit the hotel, make sure you have 20 ounces in purse or back pack.
 Spend the money!
 Buy the water!

 3. Dilli Haat in Delhi